2010 Annual Reports for Boards and Committees

 According to Association Rule 90-2.1, CAPP consists of nine regular members who shall be psychologists who provide health care services who are licensed to practice psychology in at least one state, district, or province, and who pay the annual assessment.
 CAPP may also appoint up to two special members, who need not be psychologists, chosen for their expertise.
 The same members who are elected to the CAPP (c)(3) constitute the same individuals who serve as the CAPP (c)(6).

-The 2009 members of CAPP were: Sanford Portnoy, PhD (Chair); J. Paul Burney, PhD (Vice-Chair); Laura Barbanel, EdD (completed the term of Nancy Gordon Moore, PhD); Helen Coons, PhD; Larry James, PhD; Jennifer Kelly, PhD; Elaine LeVine, PhD; Susan McDaniel, PhD; Bill Safarjan, PhD; and Peter Sheras, PhD, and David White, CAE.
+The 2010 members of CAPP were: Sanford Portnoy, PhD (Chair); J. Paul Burney, PhD (Vice-Chair); Thomas DeMaio, PhD; Larry James, PhD; Monica Kurylo, PhD; Elaine LeVine, PhD; Jana Martin, PhD (replaced Helen Coons, PhD); Susan McDaniel, PhD; and Peter Sheras, PhD, and David White, CAE.
 Paul Craig, PhD, served in an ex-officio capacity as APA Treasurer; and Jean Carter, PhD and Armand Cerbone, PhD, served as the Board of Directors liaisons.

 As the administrative agent of the APA Board of Directors 501(c)(3), CAPP is charged with the responsibility to: (a) be the administrative agent of the Board of Directors exercising general governance supervision over the relevant affairs of the Practice Directorate, (b) recommend to Council through the Board of Directors procedures for the enhancement of human welfare through the professional practice of psychology, (c) identify projects important to the enhancement of human welfare through the professional practice of psychology, and (d) recommend to the Board of Directors the needed funding for such projects.